 A: No, each Day Use pass is valid for ONE entry only

 Q: Do I need to have a fire permit to have a fire or use a stove out in the Gorge?

 A: Yes, you MUST have a fire permit on your person.
-Fire permits can be acquired online or at the kiosk when open.
+Fire permits can be acquired online.

 Q: Can you camp overnight up in the Gorge?

 A: Yes, you can.
 It is $10 p/night and you must hike out all of your equipment